University Marketing Committee Reports

 As reported at the 12/09/2009 Staff Senate meeting – Shana reported the Committee is updating MSU’s web page templates, there is a new MSU billboard at Big Sky, and targeted mailings are being sent to groups such as veterans, and Montana’s Indian tribes.

 September 10, 2008

-- Cathy Conover discussed MSU's top recruiting priority: Montana
+- Cathy Conover discussed MSU's top recruiting priority: Montana high school students

 We are perceived to be more expensive than other Montana schools and academically more challenging.